qt-learning/2D-UI-Example-Project/README.md

 # 2D-UI-Example-Project

-This is the example project done in "Creating your first functioning 2D UI" course.
+This is the example project done in "Introduction to 2D UI design with Qt Design Studio" course.

 You can download the project by selecting the green button "Code" -> Download ZIP.